Breaking the Trend: How to Avoid Cherry-Picked Signals: Empirical results

 {\cite{Schmidhuber} provides empirical evidence across different time scales suggesting that when trends are extreme, the optimal indicator becomes negatively dependent on the trend itself.
 As a consequence, strong trends appear to be relatively rare.
 Specifically, for a normalized trend variable $\phi$, they find that the optimal signal depends on a nonlinear transformation of the form $\phi - c\phi^3$, with $c = 0.33$.
 They regress daily normalized returns on both the normalized trend and its cubic term as explanatory variables, across various underlyings and asset classes, including commodities.}

-{While they use a different trend indicator than $\phi$ derived in Eq. \eqref{eq:ema}, our version of the renormalized $\EMA$, their results challenge the assumption of a purely gaussian diffusive return process from Eq. \eqref{eq:autoco}, which underpins the theoretical optimality of $\EMA$-based strategies ({i.e., we would obtain $\beta$ from Eq. \eqref{eq:autoco} not as a constant, but as a path-dependent quantity that depends on $\sum_{k=1}^{t-1} (1-\lambda)^{t-1-k} \xi_{i,k}$.}).
-Interestingly, when applying the Agnostic Risk Parity ($\ARP$) strategy using $\phi - c\phi^3$ instead of $\phi$ as the trend signal, we observe no improvement in the Sharpe ratio.
-This might be due to the lack of significance in the measurement of the coefficient $c$ (the sensitivity to the cubic term), which is highly sensitive to a few extreme trends, or to the loss of the rotational invariance property of the $\ARP$ (applying $\phi - c\phi^3$ to the raw returns or to their projections on the eigenvectors of the covariance matrix no longer yields equivalent results due to the nonlinearity of the transformation).}
+{While they use a different trend indicator than $\phi$ derived in Eq. \eqref{eq:ema}, our version of the renormalized $\EMA$, their results challenge the assumption of a purely gaussian diffusive return process from Eq. \eqref{eq:autoco}, which underpins the theoretical optimality of $\EMA$-based strategies ({i.e., we would obtain $\beta$ from Eq. \eqref{eq:autoco} not as a constant, but as a path-dependent quantity that depends on $\sum_{k=1}^{t-1} (1-\lambda)^{t-1-k} \xi_{i,k}$}).
+Interestingly, when applying the Agnostic Risk Parity ($\ARP$) strategy using $\phi - c\phi^3$ instead of $\phi$ as the trend signal, we observe no improvement in the Sharpe ratio\footnote{{\clrr ARP with $\eta=1/120$ will generate a Sharpe ratio of $1.24$ for $c=0$, $1.24$ for $c=0.3$ and $1.14$ for $c=0.4$.
+ARP will generate a Sharpe ratio of $1.24$ for $\gamma=0$, $1.28$ for $\gamma=1$ (Taylor expansion of $\tanh$ would give $\gamma=1$ the closer to $c=0.33$) and $1.29$ for $\gamma=1.3$ where $\gamma$ in the non linear parameter inside the $\tanh$ as in \cite{Kurth2}. }}.
+This discrepancy might be due to the lack of statistical significance of the coefficient $c$ (the sensitivity to the cubic term), which is highly sensitive to a few extreme trend observations. {\clrr However, this explanation is unlikely, as similar findings were originally reported by \cite{Ferson,Lamperiere} and subsequently confirmed by \cite{Bouchaud2017,Kurth2,Moskowitz2}\footnote{It is conceivable that the estimates of the nonlinearity parameter $\gamma$ (initially estimated from 2 to 7 depending on the futures as documented in the Tab.
+1 of \cite{Kurth2}) and the mean-reversion coefficient f reported by \cite{Kurth2} would be reduced if the momentum dynamics were extended to include an idiosyncratic noise term, i.e., replacing $dM_t=-\alpha M_t dt+\alpha\left(dP_t-g_t dt\right)$ in $dP_t=f\left(V_t-P_t\right)dt+\beta \tanh\left(\gamma M_t\right) dt+g_t dt+\sigma_N dW_t^N$ and $dV_t=g_tdt+\sigma_V dW_t^V$ by $dM_t=-\alpha M_t dt+h\alpha\left(dP_t-g_t dt\right)+\sigma_MdW_t^M$, thereby bringing the specification closer to the latent-state formulation of \cite{Grebenkov15}.
+Such an extension would allow part of the variability currently attributed to the deterministic response to price changes to be absorbed by an independent stochastic component.}.
+It may instead result from the loss of the rotational invariance property of the $\ARP$ : applying the nonlinear transformation $\phi - c\phi^3$ either to the raw returns or to their projections onto the eigenvectors of the covariance matrix no longer yields equivalent results because of the nonlinearity of the transformation.
+Under this interpretation, the nonlinear transformations proposed by \cite{Ferson,Moskowitz2} would simply modify the portfolio weights, as the $\ARP$ already does (large trends would be reduced by ARP because they are most of the time driven by a common factor), thereby improving the Sharpe ratio.
+Applying both corrections simultaneously, however, would be redundant and therefore unlikely to provide additional benefits.
+Another possible explanation is the difference in the normalization used to measure the relationship between future returns and past trends.
+We normalize in the $\EMA$ signal using a short-term volatility estimate to correct for the heteroskedasticity of returns and to better approximate the Gaussian case, whereas \cite{Schmidhuber22,Bouchaud2017} normalize returns using the standard deviation computed over the entire sample.
+That last explanation is strongly supported by \cite{Lamperiere}, who also take heteroskedasticity into account in their normalization and report much weaker nonlinearities in their Fig. 5.
+Finally, the discrepancy may arise from measurement errors in the estimation of the unobserved trend, induced by the term $\sum_{k=1}^{t-1} (1-\lambda)^{t-1-k} \xi_{i,k}$ in Eq. (\ref{eq:autoco}), which may distort the apparent relationship when returns are non-Gaussian.}